 When you make a purchase, you have a grace period, meaning if you pay the balance off before the current month’s due date, you won’t be charged interest.
 The same can’t be said for cash advances, which start to accrue immediately.
 And another sore point?
 Cash advances are sometimes subject to a higher interest rate than straight purchases.
-This information will be listed on your statement, so check it out.
+This information will be listed on your credit card statement, so check it out.

 Your minimum payment is based on a percentage of the amount that you owe, not a fixed amount.
-That means that payment amount will continue to grow alongside the debt.
+That means that the payment amount will continue to grow alongside the debt.
 And if your income isn’t growing to match, your household budget will be stretched until it breaks.

 You may be thinking that if you pay your bills on time, you’re taking active steps towards building up your credit score.
 But did you know that if you continue to only make minimum payments and you max out your cards, your score could actually go down?